denothedino/fastanddirty/README.md

-# fastanddirty
+# Fast and diry scripts

-fast and dirty files to test things or get a fast solution
+This scripts are just used to get a fast solution for small problems.
+You might wanna change them, before you deploy anyting.